zhengronggift/Logic-Design/README.md

 # Logic-Design
-A simple circuit board that counts from 0-99, add, subtract, multiply, and divide(if with right chips).
+A simple circuit board with logic gates